watem-sedem/watem-sedem/docs/curve-number.rst

     S = \frac{25400}{CN}-254

 The :math:`CN` values can be extracted from tables (NRCS, 2010), based on soil type, land use, hydrologic condition, and initial moisture conditions.
-To conclude :math:`Q` can thus be expressed solely as a function of :math:`P` and :math:`CN` like depicted in the graph below.

 Combining last two equations, :math:`Q` can thus be expressed solely as a function of :math:`P` and :math:`CN` like depicted in the graph below (source: USDA technical release 55, urban hydrology for small watersheds)